kopepasah/wp-plugin-eighties-bbpress/README.md

 ### Customization

 Eighties Add-on bbPress follows the bbPress model of [customizing templates](http://codex.bbpress.org/theme-compatibility/step-by-step-guide-to-creating-a-custom-bbpress-theme/).
-For example, if copying a template file over to your theme (or child theme, because you are using Eighties) from the add-on will override the template file for the add-on.
+For example, copying a template file over to your theme (or child theme, because you are using Eighties) from the add-on will override the template file for the add-on.

 The bbPress template files for the add-on are located here: